-This course introduces fundamental skills and rules of soft all.
-Emphasis is placed on proper techniques and strategies for playing soft all.
-Upon completion, students should be able to play competitive soft all.
+This course introduces fundamental skills and rules of softball.
+Emphasis is placed on proper techniques and strategies for playing softball.
+Upon completion, students should be able to play competitive softball.
 Code C.

 PED 271.
 VARSITY SOFTBALL II (0-2-1)